Fergie1987/Learning-JavaScript-DesktopApplication/README.md

 ## Winston Logger

 Server logs including errors are held within the public/logs folder.
 The winston.js config file has been setup to save express server logs and error messages within the folder public/logs/app.logs.
-The data and time of the log is included with the log message.
+The data and time of the log is also added to the log/error message.

-This provides an improved level of messages that are output from the running server and assists with debugging application errors.
+This provides an improved level of logging from the running server and this assists with the debugging of application errors.

-The logs can also be output to the command prompt console.
-This method can be included by removing the JavaScript comment tags within the winston config file.
+Logs can also be output to the console with winston.
+This method is already available and can be turned on by removing the JavaScript comment tags within my winston config file.

 ## Jest Automated Testing